No time to sleep, just ice: Russell Wilson’s slept 6 hours combined since spraining ankle, to play on Sunday

 He’s too cool.
 Literally.

-The Seahawks’ franchise cornerstone said Wednesday he’d slept about six combined hours since he sprained his right ankle Sunday in the season-opening win over Miami.
+The Seahawks’ franchise cornerstone said before practicing again on Thursday he’d slept about six combined hours since he sprained his right ankle Sunday in the season-opening win over Miami.

-“I’m ready to roll” to start Sunday for the Seahawks (1-0) against the Rams (0-1) at the Los Angeles Memorial Coliseum.
+Wilson said “Yeah, I’ll be ready to roll” to start again at quarterback Sunday for the Seahawks (1-0) against the Rams (0-1) at the Los Angeles Memorial Coliseum.

 By Monday morning, he discarded the boot to get ready to continue his streak of never missing a practice or a game in his five NFL seasons.